secoats/oats_notes/ssh.md

 ### Pivoting: Dynamic SOCKS Proxy

+🠒 See also [Metasploit notes on SOCKS](./metasploit.md#socks-proxy).
+Which allows you to set up a dynamic SOCKS proxy without SSH.

+---

-You can also set up a proxy with SSH in order to reach every host/port in the target network 10.8.8.0/24 via SOCKS proxy:
+You can also set up a dynamic proxy with SSH in order to reach every host/port in the target network 10.8.8.0/24 via SOCKS proxy:

 ```bash
 ⎡    Kali   ⎤       ⎡   BRIDGE  ⎤       ⎡   network   ⎤